 Yes, they will return to their Ivanhoe and Plenty campuses to undertake their senior year studies in VCE and IB, Years 10 – 12.

-18. Who is the Head of University Campus and how many teachers will be at this campus?
+18. Who is the Head of the University Campus and how many teachers will be at this campus?

 The School has appointed experienced educational leader Stella Batsanis to head the campus, leading a team of 20 school staff.
-Formerly the Head of Middle Years and the School’s Wellbeing Director, Mrs Batsanis brings a breadth of knowledge to the role, which has commenced in preparation of the opening of the Campus.
+Formerly the Head of Middle Years and the School’s Wellbeing Director, Mrs Batsanis brings a breadth of knowledge to the role, which has commenced in preparation for the opening of the Campus.

 19. Will there be a psychologist at the University Campus?

 Yes.
 The wellbeing of our students is always a top priority.
 There will be a psychologist at the campus and a wellbeing model which reflects our current model: including personalised mentoring, a teacher with the added responsibility for wellbeing and others as Heads of House.